-Funeral Guide has gathered a few grief survival tips – to help us get through the difficult emotional process of grief.
-Many have found these grief survival tips helpful on the the road to acceptance and recovery.
+These grief survival tips might help you get through the difficult emotional process of grief.
+Find below some practical tips that many have found helpful on their road to acceptance and recovery.

 - A letter to the deceased loved one can be an excellent way to finish unfinished business and say the goodbye that you never had the chance to do in person.